 Which brings us…

-To the last topic that we want to quickly mention to you which is the idea of purchasing a pet insurance policy on your animal so that if he or she does develop a medical condition like dermatophytosis, you can use your insurance to help manage the cost of treatment.
+The last topic we want to mention quickly is the idea of purchasing a pet insurance policy on your animal so that if it develops a medical condition like dermatophytosis, you can use your insurance to help manage the cost of treatment.

 No, of course not.
 But until you understand how they work and what they cost, how will you know if one isn’t “right” for you?

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, we encourage you to check out our Best Pet Insurance Companies article.